Cory Paterson

 He previously played for the Newcastle Knights, North Queensland Cowboys and the Wests Tigers in the NRL and Hull Kingston Rovers, Leigh Centurions and the Salford Red Devils in the Super League.
-He played for the Toronto Wolfpack and Leigh in the Betfred Championship.
+He played for the Toronto Wolfpack and Leigh in the Championship.
 He is also a professional boxer.

 Background

 Paterson was born in Perth, Western Australia.

 Career

 After playing junior rugby league in his home town of Perth, Western Australia, with South Perth Lions.
 Paterson then attended St Francis Xavier's College, Hamilton and in 2005 represented Australia at schoolboy level.

 Newcastle

 In 2007, Cory Paterson was promoted to train with the Newcastle Knights first team squad.
 He made his début in round 2 of that year in a win against the St. George Illawarra Dragons.

 At the end of the 2008 season, Paterson was selected in the Prime Minister's XIII to play the Papua New Guinea national team in Port Moresby.
 He then toured the United States to visit a number of NFL clubs and trial for the Oakland Raiders as a punter.
 Paterson suffered depression during the 2009 season, causing him to miss some NRL matches, but returned to good form on the field in 2010 season, when he was selected for the Indigenous All Stars squad.
 In 2011, Paterson represented the Indigenous All Stars again, but midway through the season he was released from his contract by the Knights, a decision made by the club's incoming coach Wayne Bennett.